 (3) In this section —

-“Electricity Corporation” means the Electricity Corporation established by the Electricity Corporation Act 1994;
+Electricity Corporation means the Electricity Corporation established by the Electricity Corporation Act 1994;

-“specified” means specified in the transfer order.
+specified means specified in the transfer order.

 17. Completion of necessary transactions

 If section 16 cannot, to any extent, have effect as described in this Division (whether because a matter is governed otherwise than by the law of the State, or for any other reason), the Minister and the corporation are each to take all practicable steps for the purpose of securing that the effect sought to be achieved by the transfer order and this Division is achieved as soon as possible after the transfer time.